 Lincoln - 3 nights

-Day 16: Saturday 21 May, Richmond – Whitby – Scarborough – Lincoln
+Day 16: Saturday 24 May, Helmsley – Whitby – Scarborough – Lincoln

 - Anne Brontë’s grave at St Mary’s churchyard, Scarborough

 Not far away is Scarborough, a sea-side town and spa, with splendid cliff scenery, sandy bays and a castle.
 Anne Brontë spent her last days here and is buried in St Mary’s graveyard.
-We will make a short stop to visit her grave on the way to Woodend, the Sitwell holiday house.
-We will be met by Andrew Clay, the Director of Woodend Creative, who will give us a talk about the Sitwells in the library.
-We will drive past the Stephen Joseph Theatre on our way south to the cathedral city on a hill, Lincoln, where we spend the next three nights.
-(Overnight in Lincoln) BL
+We will make a short stop to visit her grave.

 - Renishaw Hall